Getting Started with AOF

 nodes:

-# Step 1: Check status
+# Step 1: Get container status (Script - no LLM, fast)

 - id: check-status